-Before working as a policy specialist I worked as a researcher at the Poppy Project (supporting women who have been trafficked) run by Eaves Housing for Women and prior to that as an immigration caseworker at Wilsons Solicitors.
+Before working as a policy specialist Alice worked as a researcher at the Poppy Project (supporting women who have been trafficked) run by Eaves Housing for Women and prior to that as an immigration caseworker at Wilsons Solicitors.

 “Alice is one of the most talented researchers I have had the pleasure to work with at the Young Foundation.
-Her specialization on creative methodologies makes her work unique and beautiful to watch.”
+Her specialisation on creative methodologies makes her work unique and beautiful to watch.”
 Gorka Espiau, Director of Innovation for Cities and Regions at The Young Foundation

 “Alice played a vital and energising role in creating IPPR’s first graphic novel, Be Here Now.
 Not only did she gather a fascinating set of personal stories, but she also provided a strong, coherent over-arching structure and narrative, which meant that the creative process that followed worked smoothly and effectively.
 Alice’s vision and careful preparation is evident in the final product, which we remain very proud of.”
 Mark Ballinger, Publications Manager, Institute for Public Policy Research